 There are 3 traditional methods to run a valuation on property:

 - Cost approach

 The 4th method is Lofty AI’s approach to determining property valuations.
-Let's save that for last.
+Let us start with the traditional methods first.

 The comparable sales approach identifies past transactions of comparable properties, or rental comps.
-It then uses them as a benchmark to determine the value of a property.
+It then uses these rental comps as a benchmark to determine the value of a property.